 [Your Name]

-Many managers and human resource teams will help those grieving with transitions and accommodations required; you simply need to advocate for yourself and ask.
-Contact us today and find out how we can bring Elayne to your company.
-We help employees like you process the administrative tasks after losing a loved one.
-So you can focus on grieving instead of paperwork.
+Many managers and human resource teams will help grieving employees with transitions and accommodations; you simply need to advocate for yourself and ask.
+If you're struggling after the death of a loved one, reach out to Elayne.
+We are experts at helping people navigate the many administrative tasks that arise after a loved one dies, so during a difficult time, you can focus on yourself and your friends and family.